ju-lewis/Notes/COMP30027 - Machine Learning/Lectures/L13 - Classifier Combination.md

 ### Summary
 - Able to combine heterogenous classifiers with varying performance
 - Mathematically simple but computationally expensive method
-- Generally, stacking results in as good better results than the base of the best classifiers
+- Generally, stacking results in as good or better results than the base of the best classifiers